TeleTest

 What is an ‘Advanced Day 3 Hormone Panel’?

 An Advanced Day 3 Hormone panel is ordered by some specialists to rule out other causes of infertility.
 This includes additional testing for Prolactin and Thyroid Stimulating Hormone (TSH).
 Abnormalities with these values can indicate other hormonal issues which might affect ovulation.
-An AMH level is often added-on to an Advanced Day 3 Panel.
+An is often added-on to an Advanced Day 3 Panel.

 When should I not do this testing?